Back to Subjects Menu

 Context is considered and explored, and along with critical readings of the set texts, a depth of understanding of the key ideas, themes and characters are also developed.

-Shakespeare and the 19th century novel
+Literature Paper 1: Shakespeare and the 19th-century novel

-40% ‘Extract’ paper – 1 hour 45 minutes
+• written exam: 1 hour 45 minutes